 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All pupils have opportunities for social interaction, regardless of need.
-All pupils are invited on trips and Visits and to partake in after-school clubs and Autism champion ensures social interaction opportunities for students with autism through weekly social skills workshops.
-Additional funding is put in place so that children can be individually supported by TAs to enable their attendance at after school clubs. lunch time clubs.
-Cross-class sports teams take part in competitions.
-Autism champion will also monitor less structured times such as break and lunch time to ensure that children are comfortable in these situations.
-There is a variety of lunch time clubs and an indoor room available to Social stories used with individual children to address specific needs.
-Learning forum assemblies enable cross-class interaction. children at this time.
-Cross-class learning is actively encouraged within the school.
-Whole School Focus days where Key Stages are mixed encourage social interaction across year groups.
+All pupils are invited on trips/visits and to partake in after-school clubs/lunch time clubs.
+Cross-class sports teams take part in competitions and annual sports days.
+Cross-class interaction opportunities are given e.g. learning forum assemblies and buddy readers Whole School focus days/events where Key Stages are mixed encourage social interaction across year groups.
+Teaching and support staff ensure social interaction opportunities for pupils with autism through weekly social skills workshops.
+Teaching and support staff will also monitor less structured times such as break and lunch time to ensure that pupils are comfortable in these situations.
+Indoor room available to pupils if needed.
+Additional funding is put in place so that pupils can be individually supported by TAs to enable their attendance at after school clubs.
+Social stories used with individual pupils to address specific needs.